The purpose of having a governing body is to:

 Governors also help to appoint the school’s staff.
 The work of the governing body is shaped by four committees:

 Full governing body meeting, which is held each term, is the most formal of our meetings.
-The Chair of Governors, Louise Bramley manages these meetings.
+The Chair of Governors, Rod Petman manages these meetings.

 Pupils and Personnel committee whose work focuses on the school’s pupils and its staff, including matters of health, safety and welfare, is chaired by Steve Rowley.